-Now instead of “learn.bat” we can run the standard OpenRules “test.bat” to execute the run.class “LearnerWithTrainer” .
-First, will run our Filter producing 606 filtered instances, and then it will run RIPPER against all them producing the following classification rules:
+Now instead of “learn.bat” we can run the standard OpenRules “test.bat” to execute the run.class “LearnerWithTrainer”.
+First, it will execute our Filter producing 606 filtered instances, and then it will run RIPPER against these instances to produce the following classification rules:

 These generated rules are quite different from previously generated rules, and they incorrectly classify only 135 instances out of 605.